The King's Beast: Characters

+Media

+Manga

-Written and illustrated by Rei Toma, the series began serialization in Shogakukan's Cheese! magazine on January 24, 2019.
-As of October 2022, the series' individual chapters have been collected into eleven tankōbon volumes.
+Written and illustrated by Rei Toma, the series was serialized in Shogakukan's Cheese! magazine from January 24, 2019 to January 24, 2025.
+Shogakukan published the series' individual chapters in eighteen tankōbon volumes.

 In July 2020, Viz Media announced that they licensed the series for English publication.
+On May 9, 2023, Viz Media launched their Viz Manga digital manga service, with the series' chapters receiving simultaneous English publication in North America as they are released in Japan.

 The series is also licensed in Indonesia by Elex Media Komputindo.

 Volume list

+Other media

+A voice comic adaptation was released on the Flower Comics YouTube channel on June 24, 2021.
+It featured the voice performances of Mariya Ise, Kaito Ishikawa, Yuma Uchida, Yuichi Nakamura, Ayumu Murase.

+An official fan book was released on July 25, 2025.

 Reception

 Rebecca Silverman from Anime News Network praised the story and use of silent panels, though she felt that some of the characters were too similar.
 Danica Davidson from Otaku USA praised the story and artwork.
 John C. Smith from Comic Book Resources praised the artwork and characters, though he felt the story shared many similarities to other shōjo manga.
 Gina DiGiovancarlo, also from Comic Book Resources, likened the series' storytelling to that of the Chinese folk tale Mulan.

 In 2022, the series was nominated for the 68th Shogakukan Manga Award in the shōjo manga category.

+Upon the release of the series' final volume on the 25th of July 2025, the publisher reported that the series had sold over 4 million copies.
+To commemorate this achievement, Shogakukan released both a special B5-sized edition of the final 18th volume and an official fanbook alongside the mass market edition of volume 18.